neoforged/.github/primers/26.2/index.md

 ### List of Additions

 - `net.minecraft.ExitCodes` - A list of exit codes Minecraft can throw when crashing.
+- `net.minecraft.client`
+    - `Minecraft`
-- `net.minecraft.client.Minecraft#getProfileResult` - Gets the loaded profile of the user, or `null`.
+        - `getProfileResult` - Gets the loaded profile of the user, or `null`.
+        - `getMetricsRecorder` - Gets the recorder for the game metrics.
+    - `OptionInstance`
+        - `NO_ACTION` - A listener that ignores the changed value.
+        - `$ValueUpdateListener` - A listener that handles what to do when an option value is changed.
+- `net.minecraft.client.data.models.BlockModelGenerators#createBed` - Creates a bed with variants for the head and foot.
+- `net.minecraft.client.data.models.model`
+    - `ModelTemplates#BED_HEAD`, `BED_FOOT` - Model templates for the bed parts.
+    - `TextureMapping#bed` - Creates a texture map for a bed-like model.
+- `net.minecraft.client.multiplayer.ClientChunkCache#flipEmptySectionUpdates` - Updates the section arrays to their next index, clearing them for use.
 - `net.minecraft.core.BlockPos#neighborColumn` - An iterable of positions that starts at some given XYZ, goes until some other Y, and then loop through the same column space in the four horizontally orthogonal directions.
 - `net.minecraft.core.dispenser.SulfurCubeBlockDispenseItemBehavior` - The dispense behavior allowing sulfur cubes to equip items.
 - `net.minecraft.data.BlockFamilies`
     - `SULFUR`, `POLISHED_SULFUR`, `SULFUR_BRICKS` - Sulfur block variants.
     - `CINNABAR`, `POLISHED_CINNABAR`, `CINNABAR_BRICKS` - Cinnabar block variants.
 - `net.minecraft.data.worldgen`
+    - `BiomeDefaultFeatures`
-    - `BiomeDefaultFeatures#addSulfurCavesVegetationFeatures` - Vegetation features for the sulfur caves biome.
+        - `addSulfurCavesVegetationFeatures` - Vegetation features for the sulfur caves biome.
+        - `addSulfurSpikeFeatures` - Sulfur spike features.
     - `TerrainProvider#peaksAndValleys` - Calculates the peaks and valleys scalar given the weirdness.
 - `net.minecraft.data.worldgen.biome.OverworldBiomes#sulfurCaves` - The sulfur caves biome.
 - `net.minecraft.gametest.framework.GameTestHelper#assertValueInBetween` - Assert the `Comparable` value is between some bounds.